flamerten/EinkWeatherMonitor/README.md

 ## ESP32
 An [Adafruit ESP32 Huzzah v2](https://www.adafruit.com/product/5400) was used because it could fit in the breadboard better and had Lipo charging capabilities.
 Hence, this could be used a more portable project.

 The ESP32 code is simple.
 The BME280 sensor is wired to the ESP32 and the sensor data is posted in the format.
-Note that `serverName` is the website which refers to http://skd.yup.mybluehost.me/post-data.php.
+Note that `serverName` is the post data website, for instance: https://example/post-data.php.

     WiFiClient client;
     HTTPClient http;